SJ23 Tech Tip F21, (Updated 2024-08-12) Hal Mueller, Bill Sweeney, Bob Schimmel, Mike Raleigh, Tim Woods.

 See Tech Tip F40, Sew Your Own SJ23 Sails.

-TIGHT PISTON HANKS (2014) - To measure Panache's 150% genoa for conversion to roller furling I stretched the luff between two posts in a church basement and quickly discovered why I couldn't remove the wrinkles.
+TIGHT PISTON HANK CLAWS (2014) - To measure Panache's 150% genoa for conversion to roller furling I stretched the luff between two posts in a church basement and quickly discovered why I couldn't remove the wrinkles.
 A wide open basement with a clean floor is almost as good as a sail loft as its much easier to see a problem with the sail stretched on the floor compared to being hoisted on a mast.
-Turns out the metal eyes through which the piston hanks go were crimped right behind the bolt rope (limiting movement) and the piston hanks were crimped too tight around the bolt rope (preventing movement).
+Turns out the metal eyes, through which the piston hanks go, were crimped tight behind the bolt rope (limiting movement) and the piston hank claws were crimped tight around the bolt rope (preventing movement).
 These two factors prevented the Dacron cloth from spreading evenly along the bolt rope, resulting in the wrinkles you see below.
 For all the years I owned this sail I could never smooth out nor flatten its shape with halyard tension.
-Even a 4x1 purchase between the posts in the basement was not enough to remove the wrinkles.
+Even a 4:1 purchase between the posts in the basement was not enough to remove the wrinkles.
 Its fullness is the reason I pulled it down as the wind piped up.
 The full shape was great in light air though.
 After I released the claw on each piston hank the sail cloth spread out smooth and the tension easily flattened the draft.
-It may sound incredible but this problem affected this sail for at 30+ years.
+It may sound incredible but this problem affected this sail for at least 30+ years.
 So much for the cloth being stretched like all the local sail repair people said!
 After this discovery I realized my 110% working jib from a different manufacturer had the same problem, so it received the same fix.

 If you have piston hanks on your jib, make sure they are free to rotate around the bolt rope.
 This ensures superior sail shape to match the wind speed with minimum halyard tension.
 A smooth wrinkle free Dacron sail will pull much better, similar to a smooth de-iced aircraft wing.
 Your jib halyard should never be so tight as to replace the forestay tension.